United States pay television content advisory system: Development and implementation

 Prior to the system's creation and implementation, premium television services did not provide on-air content advisories at the start of a film, television series or special to notify viewers of mature subject matter included in the accordant telecast; vague illustrations of the suitability of a program for minors under age 18, depending on the program content and rating, were made using the program rating (e.g., "The following movie has been rated PG-13 by the Motion Picture Association of America.
 Some material may be inappropriate for young children; parents may wish to consider whether it should be viewed by those under 13" or descriptions indicating the service would air a specific program during network-designated watersheds, such as "HBO/Cinemax will show this feature only at night", for R-rated movies and unrated programs containing equivalent material (Note: Quote referenced is an example of the aforementioned descriptions that HBO and Cinemax used in rating bumpers immediately preceding film presentations from 1984 to 1986; in 1989, HBO and Cinemax simplified the audio-visual formatting of their ratings bumpers to "The following movie is rated [rating]," which became the standard format for the American premium cable industry.)).
-Instead of showing on-air advisories, premium services chose to put content labels of relative detail (e.g., "violence, profanity") in the synopses of program highlight insets and end-of-issue program summaries within the monthly program guides supplied to their subscribers and to lodging sites.
+Instead of showing on-air advisories, premium services chose to put content labels of relative detail (e.g., "violence, profanity") in the synopses of program highlights and end-of-issue program summaries within the monthly program guides supplied to their subscribers and to lodging sites.

 Example of a pre-system ratings bumper; the above format was used by Cinemax from March to June 1994; HBO and Cinemax had begun indicating accessibility features (closed captioning, stereo sound and alternate Spanish audio feeds) using custom icons in 1989, but this was the first prototype of the ratings-combined-with-ratings-reason-bumpers that Cinemax and Showtime were experimenting with.

 Example of a pre-system content advisory bumper; the above format was used by Cinemax from February to June 1994; for the R-rated movie being presented, Cinemax assigned advisories for the film's depictions of intense violence (which would be assigned the "V" code upon the current system's implementation) and adult language (which would be assigned the code "AL").